s-mandru/devops_interview/README.md

 Bonus:
 - https
 - proper security groups
-- have DNS entry pointing
+- have DNS entry pointing to LB
-- Run in VPC set up
+- Run in a VPC set up (public? private? nat gateway?)
 - Do this with terraform or cloudformation or other config management
 - Cloudfront?